carrot-ar/carrot/README.md

 carrot.Broadcast(/* carrot response message */, recipients)
 ```

 One way to make the best use of this feature is to keep sessions associated with users in a datastore connected to carrot.
-Then, a simple query can return a set of sessions to respond to.
-Here is some pseudocode demonstrating such:
+Then, a simple query can return a set of sessions that should be sent a response.
+Here is some pseudocode demonstrating this:
 ```
 func (c *ExampleController) SendHelloToAll(r *carrot.Request, b *carrot.Broadcast) {
-	/* build up a response here */
+	/* build up a response message here */
-	/* database call to get a list of session tokens based on a query */ b.Broadcast(/* response */, /* array with session tokens */) }
+	/* database call to get a list of session tokens based on a query */ b.Broadcast(/* response message */, /* array with session tokens */) }
 ```

-** BELOW THIS IS OUT OF DATE! **

 ## Building an application with Carrot